lambdalisue/vital-System-Cache-Unified/README.md

 VITALIZE
 ==============================================================================

-You can add required cache system as
+You can add required cache system as:

 ```vim
 :Vitalize . +System.Cache.Base